 The EUC MF program saves on average 1,039 kWh and 22 Therms per unit.
-A small impact alone, but together with all projects and other energy efficiency programs, these savings are essential to achieve California’s greenhouse gas reduction goals.
+A small impact alone, but together with all projects and other energy efficiency programs, these savings are essential to achieving California’s greenhouse gas reduction goals.

 What are California’s GHG reduction goals?